rexhip/rexhip/README.md

 // one that is increased for each call of mb_query, and one
 // other that is increased each time a query finishes.
 However
 // this is all taken care of behined the scenes.

-There should be one query for each seq
 ```

 Requirements: